 — Incidentally, it is not clear that Chomsky himself any longer believes in linguistic nativism.
 He is an old man now; in 2002 he put his name to a paper co-authored with Marc Hauser and W. Tecumseh Fitch (Science, 22 Nov 2002) which, taken as a development of Chomsky’s theories, would reduce them to vacuity.
 But even if Chomsky is no longer a Chomskyan, many other influential thinkers still are Chomskyans.
 The Hauser/Fitch/Chomsky piece led to a rebuttal (followed by counter-rebuttal, counter-counter-rebuttal, …) by Steven Pinker and Ray Jackendoff, another leading nativist linguist, in the journal Cognition.
 Chomsky’s linguistics books are still being read; and, whatever he thinks or does not think nowadays, Chomsky has never said in so many words “I was wrong”.
 So it needs to be said for him.

 The idea that people begin knowing nothing but capable of learning anything may be boringly traditional; it remains the most adequate account of the facts.
-The ‘Language Instinct’ Debate looks at the complete spectrum of linguistic arguments for nativism — from Chomsky’s works of thirty or forty years ago to the new wave — and shows that they are all built on sand.
+The ‘Language Instinct’ Debate looks at the complete spectrum of linguistic arguments for nativism — from Chomsky’s works of fifty or sixty years ago to the new wave — and shows that they are all built on sand.

 The message of my book is that there is no “language instinct”.

-In trying to understand why so many linguists have been willing to go along with nativism, at one point I suggested that part of the reason might be because there are more academic jobs in it than there could ever be in the contrary belief.
-(Likewise, I imagine that it might take a lot of astrologers to work out all the various ramifications for different areas of life of Saturn being in the ascendant, Mercury being in opposition to Mars, and so forth – but it does not need many people to expound the simple truth that the planets have no influence on human affairs.)
-One commentator, Stephen Cowley, has written (in Language Sciences vol. 23, 2001, p.
-85) as if he sees the employment issue as a valid reason for embracing nativism!
-But Cowley would surely agree that universities cannot just be self-perpetuating job creation schemes.
-Unless academics are honest about seeking truth, whether it be convenient or inconvenient, we would truly be a worthless bunch.
+It isn’t an accident that so many academics have embraced this particular idea about human cognition: there are more academic jobs in linguistic nativism than there could ever be in the contrary belief.
+(I develop this point in a newer book, The Linguistics Delusion.)
+Similarly, it might take a lot of astrologers to work out all the various ramifications for different areas of life of Saturn being in the ascendant, Mercury being in opposition to Mars, and so forth – but it does not need many people to expound the simple truth that the planets have no influence on human affairs.
+I have even found one commentator, Stephen Cowley, who explicitly wrote (in Language Sciences vol. 23, 2001, p.
+85) as if the employment issue were a valid reason for embracing nativism!
+But universities cannot just be self-perpetuating job creation schemes.
+Unless academics are honest about seeking truth, whether it be convenient or inconvenient, we truly are a worthless bunch.

 The ‘Language Instinct’ Debate shows that anyone who is willing to look at the evidence in good faith must agree that language, and indeed human intellectual achievements more generally, are in all the ways that matter purely cultural developments.
 Only to a trivial extent are they predetermined by our biology.